 }

-Moving the gradient up and down is achieved by using the background-position
+Moving the gradient up and down is achieved by using the background-position property.
+The background position is mapped onto the weather type.

 <div class="app-container" :style="{ backgroundPosition: weatherData ? weatherData[dayIndex].weatherIcon.backgroundPosition : 'center' }">